REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Experimental Setup and Results

 Consider a trial in which the robot's objective is to bring a specific textbook to the place named \emph{study\_corner}.
 The robot uses default knowledge to create a plan of abstract actions that causes the robot to move to and search for the textbook in the \emph{main\_library}.
 When the robot does not find this textbook in the \emph{main\_library} after searching using a suitable POMDP policy, replanning by the logician causes the robot to investigate the \emph{aux\_library}.
 The robot finds the desired textbook in the \emph{aux\_library} and moves it to the target location.
 A video of such an experimental trial can be viewed online at \url{http://youtu.be/8zL4R8te6wg}

-To explore the applicability of PA in different domains, we also conducted $40$ experimental trials using the \emph{Turtlebot} wheeled robot platform in Figure~\ref{fig:robot2} in a variant of the illustrative domain in Example~\ref{ex:illus-example}.
+To explore the applicability of REBA in different domains, we also conducted $40$ experimental trials using the \emph{Turtlebot} wheeled robot platform in Figure~\ref{fig:robot2} in a variant of the illustrative domain in Example~\ref{ex:illus-example}.
 This domain had three rooms in the Electrical Engineering department building arranged to mimic a robot operating as a robot butler, with additional objects (e.g., tables, chairs, food items etc).
 The robot was equipped with a Kinect (RGB-D) sensor, a laser range finder, and a laptop running Ubuntu Linux that performs all the processing.
 As before, the robot used the ROS implementation of a SLAM algorithm, and a hierarchical decomposition of POMDPs for POMDP-1.
 This robot did not have a manipulator arm---once it reached a location next to the location of the desired object, it asks for the object to be placed on it.
-The experiments included paired trials, e.g., in $15$ paired trials, POMDP-1 takes $2.3$ as much time as PA (on average) to move specific objects to specific places---this reduction in execution time by PA is statistically significant at the $95\%$ significance level.
+The experiments included paired trials, e.g., in $15$ paired trials, POMDP-1 takes $2.3$ as much time as REBA (on average) to move specific objects to specific places---this reduction in execution time by REBA is statistically significant at the $95\%$ significance level.

 Consider a trial in which the robot's goal was to fetch a bag of crisps for a human.
-The robot uses default knowledge about the location of the bag of crisps, to create a plan of abstract actions that causes the robot to first move to the $kitchen$ and search for the bag of crisps.
-The robot finds the bag of crisps, asks for the bag to be placed on it (since it has no manipulator), and moves back to $table1$ in $lab1$ (the location of the human who wanted the crisps) only to be told that it has brought a bag of chocolates instead.
-The robot diagnoses the cause for this error (human gave it the incorrect bag in the $kitchen$), goes back and fetches the correct bag (of crisps) this time.
+The robot uses default knowledge about the location of the bag of crisps (e.g., that they are usually in the $kitchen$), to create a plan of abstract actions to achieve this goal.
+Execution of this plan causes the robot to first move to the $kitchen$ and search for the bag of crisps.
+The robot finds the bag of crisps, asks for the bag to be placed on it (since it has no manipulator), and moves back to $table1$ in $lab1$ (the location of the human who wanted the crisps), only to be told that it has brought a bag of chocolates instead.
+The robot diagnoses the cause for this unexpected observation as human error (i.e., that it was given incorrect bag in the $kitchen$ by a human).
+The robot then computes and executes a plan that has it go back and fetch the correct bag (of crisps) this time.
 A video of this trial can be viewed online at \url{https://vimeo.com/136990534}